hardik4555/Keeper-App-using-React.js/README.md

 # Keeper App

-Keeper is a simple note-taking application built with React.
+Keeper is a simple note-taking application built with React JS.
 It allows users to create, edit, and delete notes, helping them organize their thoughts and tasks efficiently.

 ## Features